Applying for a waiting list transfer

 - whether you need a home that has been adapted – in this situation you may have to wait longer.

-Who qualifies for a tenancy transfer?
+Who qualifies for an waiting list transfer?

 You probably can’t apply for a transfer if you: